filecoin-project/lotus/SECURITY.md

 ## Coordinated Disclosure

-Filecoin follows the principle of Coordinated Disclosure (CVD).
+Filecoin follows the principle of Coordinated Disclosure Policy (CDP).
 We ask that security researchers give us a reasonable timeframe to address the issue before making any public disclosures.
 More information can be found [here](https://www.fil.org/security/coordinated-disclosure-policy).